-The CAP1203includes Multiple Pattern Touch recognition that allows the user to select a specific set of buttons to be touched simultaneously.
+The CAP1293includes Multiple Pattern Touch recognition that allows the user to select a specific set of buttons to be touched simultaneously.
 If this pattern is detected, a status bit is set and an interrupt is generated.

-The CAP1203 has Active and Standby states, each with its own sensor input configuration controls.
-Power consumption in the Standby state is dependent on the number of sensor inputs enabled as well as averaging, sampling time, and cycle time.
+The CAP1293 has Active and Standby states, each with its own sensor input configuration controls.
+The Combo state allows a combination of sensor input controls to be used which enables one or more sensor inputs to operate as buttons while another sensor input is operating as a proximity detector.
+Power consumption in the Standby and Combo states is dependent on the number of sensor inputs enabled as well as averaging, sampling time, and cycle time.
 Deep Sleep is the lowest power state available, drawing $5\mu A$ (typical) of current.
 In this state, no sensor inputs are active, and communications will wake the device.